leouieda/egu2020/README.md

 interpolation and processing of potential-field data.
 Our preliminary results indicate that some common CV algorithms (e.g., random permutations and k-folds) tend to overestimate the accuracy.
+We have found that blocked CV methods, where the data are split along spatial blocks instead of randomly, provide more conservative accuracy estimates.
+Beyond evaluating an equivalent-source model's performance, cross-validation can be used to automatically determine configuration parameters, like source depth and amount of regularization, that maximize prediction accuracy and avoid over-fitting.

+Widely used in gravity and magnetic data processing, the equivalent-source technique consists of a linear model (usually point sources) used to predict the observed field at arbitrary locations.
+Upward-continuation, interpolation, gradient calculations, leveling, and reduction-to-the-pole can be be done, even simultaneously, by using the model to make predictions (i.e., a forward modelling operation).
+The main challenges in applying equivalent-source processing in practice are the heavy computational load of fitting the model and its sensitivity to configuration parameters, mainly the source depth and regularization parameter.

 Prior research from the statistical modelling of ecological data suggests that this is due to the spatial auto-correlation of the data.
 These issues can be addressed by the use of blocked CV